fhdnskfbeuv/AdaptiveProbeSteering/README.md

 # Code of the method proposed in "Adaptive Probe-based Steering for Robust LLM Jailbreaking"

 This is a repository containing our method only.
-The probe-based steering is implemented by inserting MLP adapters (see ```ProbeManager.py```) rather than hooks, which we believe is more elegant.

 ## Generating Probes